-The government documents are located on the second floor.
+The Government Documents are located on the second floor.
 Some documents have been added to the Reference, General, Index or Special Collections.
-Statistical Abstract of the United States is an example of an annual title with the most current edition shelved in the Ready Reference.
 Make sure to make note of the “Location” in the catalog record.

 Can I check out Government Documents?

 Government Documents can be checked out just like other resources.
 See the Library FAQs Borrowing Page for more information.